rust-lang/book/nostarch/chapter08.md

 object, which we’ll cover in Chapter 17.

-Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on `Vec<T>` by the standard library.
+Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all of the many useful methods defined on `Vec<T>` by the standard library.
 For example, in addition to `push`, a `pop` method removes and returns the last element.